The Forest of Time: Plot

 In a brief part of the story, the time traveler's journal reveals that he has visited other worlds, including one with an Axis victory in World War II.

-A reference to Nuns being hanged on lamp posts in Philadelphia might point specifically to Eric Norden's The Ultimate Solution, in whose plot the Nazi occupiers of that city summarily execute the members of a resistance cell made up of Catholic priests, monks and nuns.
+A reference to nuns being hanged on lamp posts in Philadelphia might point specifically to Eric Norden's The Ultimate Solution, in whose plot the Nazi occupiers of that city summarily execute the members of a resistance cell made up of Catholic priests, monks and nuns.
 The traveler has also passed through a world where the Plantagenet Dynasty still rules England (and North America) and where a kind of scientific magic is practiced.
 This might be the world of Randall Garrett's Lord Darcy.
+Other visited worlds include one where Native American culture kept pace with the European one, an Iroquis ship discovered Ireland at much the same time that Europeans reached America (not called that in this timeline) and by the 20th Century a united humanity established a colony on Mars.
+A far less pleasant world visited was one which had recently undergone a nuclear war and Pennsylvania was a radioactive wasteland.
+And there was also a world where the site of Philadelphia was taken by a Medieval Japanese city, inhabited by suspicious, aggressive sword-wielding samurai (no explanation of the history which led to this).